samy101/paddy-vlm/README.md

 ollama run mistral
 ```
 please visit the official website [ollama.com](https://ollama.com/) to see the installation for Windows and macOS.

-Make sure your system meets the requirements before proceeding.
+Make sure your system meets the requirements before proceeding.You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.

 ## 📂 Dataset Setup